 I see each Lifeworld as a snapshot of a particular state of mind formed when the artist encounters his subject.
 Although frequently quite abstract, each painting results from the process of observing my surroundings.
 The square is both the container for the composition and also one of its principal motifs.

 Selected Lifeworld paintings are shown here.
-All of the lifeworld paintings completed so far can be seen in my flickr album.
+All of the Lifeworld paintings completed through 2016 can be seen in my flickr album.